Schnapps: Liqueur

 Many liqueurs referred to as schnapps, but distinct from fruit brandies, are created by the addition of herbal or fruit flavors to a neutral spirit by various methods.
 The neutral spirit used can vary by location and tradition.

 The most popular schnapps in the UK is peach schnapps.
 It is consumed in a variety of ways, such as on the rocks, or mixed with other drinks to form a variety of cocktails.
 It is made by adding peach flavouring to a neutral grain spirit.
 It is typically clear and has a strong, sweet taste.
 It became popular in the UK in the 1970s and 1980s.
-The leading brand is Archers, but some large supermarkets do have their own branded peach schnapps, which is sold at a reduced price.
+The leading brand is Archers, but some large supermarkets have their own branded peach schnapps, which is sold at a reduced price.
 Archers peach schnapps is more similar to the American style of schnapps.

 Kräuterlikör (herbal liqueur) is similar to Italian amaro.
 Well-known brands include Jägermeister, Underberg, Kuemmerling, Killepitsch, and Wurzelpeter.

 American

 An inexpensive, heavily sweetened form of liqueur is made in America by mixing neutral grain spirit with fruit syrup, spices, or other flavors.
+However, these schnapps are "not so sweet or heavy as such traditional liqueurs as Cherry Heering and creme de menthe."
+Sometimes coloring is added.
 Referred to as "schnapps", these are bottled with an alcohol content typically between 15 and 20% ABV (30–40 proof), though some may be much higher.

-Schnapps, specifically peach and peppermint schnapps, exploded in popularity in America in the 1980s.
+Peppermint was among the first commercially available American schnapps, introduced by Minneapolis-based Ed Phillips & Sons in 1940.
+Fruit-flavored schnapps was first marketed by the brand Mr. Boston with an apple flavor in 1982.
+Subsequently, schnapps exploded in popularity in America in the 1980s, particularly peach and peppermint flavors.
+Other flavors marketed by 1986 included "apricot, banana, brandy, butterscotch, cinnamon, coffee, cola, cranberry, grapefruit, hazelnut, pineapple [and] chocolate," according to newspaper reports.

+Schnapps had long been consumed by blue collar drinkers, with higher proof (up to 50% ABV) traditional peppermint or cinnamon schnapps drunk as a shot with a beer chaser.
+But the introduction of new flavors led to a popular craze among young wealthier urbanites for schnapps-based drinks dreamt up by creative bartenders such as the fuzzy navel (peach schnapps and orange juice).

+Between 1984 and 1985, the number of cases of schnapps shipped to retail stores increased 74% from 3.05 million to 5.3 million.
+In 1985, the first full year Peachtree schnapps was sold, its manufacturer moved 1.3 million cases.

 An Aber Gut (German for "but good") is a traditional Wisconsin cocktail made with a shot of brandy topped off with a splash of (usually peppermint) schnapps.
-It is popular in the fall and winter for its apparent warming properties, and a similar drink is found in Minnesota called a Snowball.
+It is popular in the fall and winter for its apparent warming properties; a similar drink is found in Minnesota called a Snowshoe.